This Oman Projects H1 2020 analysis module will cover:

 Because of the government’s limited financial resources, the private sector plays a key role in project development.
 Duqm is set to be a major investment hub, with several multi-billion dollar industrial projects in the pipeline funded by international investors seeking to take advantage of the new town’s beneficial location.
 The relative openness of the oil and gas sector means that several oil majors are active in hydrocarbons production in the Sultanate; both Total and Shell are planning major oil and gas export development projects from their concessions in Sohar and Duqm for example.

 As the second largest country geographically in the GCC, Oman has extensive road and airport expansion projects as the government seeks to improve access to more remote regions.
 For the same reason, it has a more active mining sector than other regional markets.
+Water, too is a market where Oman is leading the way.
 While the market may not offer the same extent and size of other local projects markets, it does offer interesting and potentially lucrative contracts for companies from around the world.

-Oman Projects Report H1-2019 is the update to last year’s popular report.
+Oman Projects H1 2020 is the update to last year’s H1 report.
 Focused on data, it is aimed at helping companies create strategies for targeting and growing the market by providing quick and easy use data snapshots.
 It uses almost exclusively adjusted data from MEED Projects, the region’s leading online projects tracking service.
 With 15,000 active projects tracked and more than 35,000 in total in the database, MEED Projects makes it possible to quantify current, historical and future trends in the projects market in the region.

 The report includes a section on the latest impact the Coronavirus, COVID-19, is expected to have on the Sultanate.
 Although at the time of writing a lot is uncertain, the overall impact is expected to be severe on the local economy and projects market.